LinkHM/BOTW-WII-U-FTP-Mod-File-Sorter/README.md

 PyQt5 is needed to use the GUI.

-sortmodfiles.py can be used by itself in a command line.
+sortmodfiles.py can be used without the gui in a command line.

 Usage: python sortmodfiles.py [content dir of mod]